 Relationships between flow and the transport of dissolved and particulate matter are relatively well established within the LMR Selected Area (Brookes et al. 2009, Aldridge et al. 2011, Aldridge et al. 2012, Mosley et al. 2012).
 Increased flows will lead to the mobilisation of dissolved and particulate matter from local and upstream sources through the inundation of the floodplain and resuspension of riverbed matter (Figure 4.6).
 This will influence dissolved oxygen levels, salinity levels, rates of nutrient and carbon cycling, primary production, decomposition and the occurrence of algal blooms (Aldridge et al. 2012).
 Increased flows will also lead to increased channel mixing and flow velocities, which will transport this matter to downstream ecosystems (Figure 4.6).

 Figure 4.6.
-Dissolved organic and particulate matter transport cause and effect diagram.
+Dissolved and particulate matter transport cause and effect diagram.
 Magnitude, timing and duration are factors of flow (in black).

-Short-term (one-year) and long-term (five-year) Basin and Selected Area questions (Hale et al. 2014):
+Short-term (one-year) Selected Area questions (adapted from Hale et al. 2014):